Foods to Avoid if You Have Lupus

 Bone health is a big concern with lupus patients due to the medication used to treat lupus.
 The medication causes a higher risk for osteoporosis, among other side effects.

-With osteoporosis, the bones will become weaker and break more easily, so it's important to keep an eye on bone and muscle health.
+With osteoporosis, the bones will become weaker and break more easily, so it is important to keep an eye on bone and muscle health.
 Eating calcium-rich foods with vitamin D will help the bones to strengthen.
 Also, low-fat or fat-free food choices are just as good as the full-fat foods and drinks.
 Some bone strengthening foods and beverages are:

 - Low-fat cheese